How to Build Good Subcontractor Relationships

 Everyone likes a pat on the back now and again.
 There are various ways you can show appreciation to your subs:

-- Bring in doughnuts and coffee or buy lunch on occasion.
+- Bring in doughnuts and coffee on Monday mornings or buy lunch on occasion.

 - Pass along compliments from the client.